kvnloughead/notes/default/rails-model.md

 # save it to DB, returning true if successful
 user.save

-# create and save to DB, returning the created document
+# create and save to DB
+# returns the created document or false
 user = User.create(args)

+# create and save to DB
+# returns the created document throws an error
+user = User.create!(args)

 # destroy a document, returning the document
 # use User.find(deletedId) to confirm deletion